amkv/git_double_push/README.md

 # git_push_2_repositories

-This simple script just helps you to push your projects files to 2 git repositories, the script simply changes the config file names
+This simple script just helps you to push your projects files to 2 git repositories, the script simply changes the config file name after first push, then change second config file name and push again.

 make a copy of your config file in the .git folder
 ```